 - changes in the source code of the library require recompilation of the project.
-It might be a better idea to have it compiled once.
+It might be a better idea to compile them once and then only reuse them.
 This is especially important when we’re using script language and have some binary code for it.
 For example in Python we might want to write some code in C for efficiency (compare with “Writing Python Modules in C“).
 In this case we would like to pull a precompiled package instead of its source code.

 - You have separate way of pulling normal dependencies and the submodules/subtrees.

 - Last, but not least (probably this is the most important problem), you are tempted to get to know the internals of the projects.
 Since it’s assumed that it’s a big dependency, which has a dedicated team working on it, it would be wise to separate concerns and deliver a solution, which requires familiarity only with public API, not the way it’s installed, built, compiled and so on.
 Same applies to “write” side: bug fixes, new features are meant to be tracked using dedicated approach, versioning.
 They should be thought of as a separate project not a part of something else.

 An answer to these issues might be a dedicated package registry.
 Let’s imagine a library with simple math functions (entire project is linked below):

 def add(a: int, b: int) -> int: return a + b def sub(a: int, b: int) -> int: return a - b def mul(a: int, b: int) -> int: return a * b def div(a: int, b: int) -> float: return a / b

 Now in order to turn this into a functional library, we need a

 import setuptools setuptools.setup( name="mymath", version="0.0.1", author="gonczor", author_email="", description="A small example package", packages=setuptools.find_packages(), classifiers=[ "Programming Language :: Python :: 3", "License :: OSI Approved :: MIT License", "Operating System :: OS Independent", ], python_requires='>=3.7', )